Our Team

 Lorne Morris

-Board Member, Range Network Sales
+Vice Chair, Range Network Sales

 I first heard about The Food Group from my friend and Board Member Emeritus, Ken Thorpe.
 I was curious and asked him what the difference was between The Food Group and other assistance programs in our area.
 He enlightened me and it was humbling to be reminded of the needs in Sheridan County as well as all other counties in the State.
 Hunger is everywhere and in one of the wealthiest countries in the world it should not be, but that is the reality we live in.
 I was honored to be asked to join this board and I look forward to serving and helping to provide kids and young adults with the nourishment and confidence they need whether it be from food, books, or hygiene supplies.
 I cannot think of a better program and cause to give my time to.